-“… but it’s MY life,” – stray fragments of self-absorbed reflection continued to rush through my mind, as dire struggles with my basic interview question inevitably closed the door towards the aspirations of a young immigrant graduate Chinese girl sitting in front of me.
+“… but it’s MY life,” – self-absorbed fragments of reflection strayed and streamed through my mind, as dire struggles with my basic interview question inevitably closed the door towards the aspirations of a young immigrant graduate Chinese girl sitting in front of me.
 She just wasn’t very good.

 In the same folder where she kept the code for my interview question, I saw interview files for Google, Apple, Amazon, Uber, Twitter.
 From the way she was thinking about the simple problem I presented, I knew she couldn’t have passed those interviews.
 I was playing a part in crushing her dreams; maybe she wouldn’t even get to stay in the US.